The Making Of A Gigolo (12) - Janet Griswold

 As odd as it is to think about, the pinnacle of the night was when Bobby got Janet to admit, out loud, that she was scared of men.
-She'd known that subconsciously for quite a while.
-But she'd never admitted it, because it made her feel weak and impotent.
+She’d known that subconsciously for quite a while.
+But she’d never admitted it, because it made her feel weak and impotent.
 She wanted to think of herself as a strong woman, who had gotten rid of two abusive husbands, and made her own way in life.
 She had a job, and she made her house payments.
-She had convinced herself that she didn't NEED a man.
-She spent the first forty-seven miles trying to convince Bobby of that.
+She had convinced herself that she didn’t need a man.
+Miles went by as she tried to convince Bobby of that.

 “So,” he summed up.
 “You picked two of the wrong men, and tried to love them, but they treated you badly.”